CarterCobb/Audition-Me/README.md

 Built by Carter J. Cobb

-## ⚠️ This project is under developmet
+## ⚠️ This project is dependant on pre existing AWS resources

-Current code will break and is not recommended to be run.
+Current code will break and is not recommended to be run UNLESS YOU KNOW WHAT TO DO IN AWS

 ## Details